Headbright/applink/README.md

 }
 ```

-- The schema definition consists of a [CreativeWorkSeries](https://schema.org/CreativeWorkSeries) under which you can define the `hasPart` property for each platform.
+- At the root, define a [CreativeWorkSeries](https://schema.org/CreativeWorkSeries) under which you can define the `hasPart` property for each platform.

 - Each target is defined as a [SoftwareApplication](https://schema.org/SoftwareApplication) with the `provider` property set to the vendor's name.
 Currently, we can distinguish between `Apple`, `Google`, and `Microsoft`.
 More specific operating system based targeting is [currently in the works](https://github.com/Headbright/applink/issues/1).